Information Technology Services is making Windows 8 Enterprise available for early adopters, but strongly recommends delaying the transition.

 As we complete additional testing and as additional compatible software becomes available, IS will increase our support for Windows 8 and incorporate it into our standard configuration.
 IS will be developing managed Windows 8 offerings and testing all supported applications for release later this spring, for both computer labs and faculty/staff use.
 Please note that application vendors usually require 90 to 120 days to validate and update their software for a new operating system, but some vendors might not support Windows 8 for longer.

 We are working with our University preferred hardware vendor, Dell, to offer supported Dell computers running Windows 8 later this spring.
-In addition, Information Services is also exploring Windows RT and touchscreen tablets based on this operating system, and will provide updates regarding recommended devices.
+In addition, Information Technology Services is also exploring Windows RT and touchscreen tablets based on this operating system, and will provide updates regarding recommended devices.
 IS is committed to supporting previous versions of Microsoft operating systems, including Windows 7 Enterprise, for the foreseeable future.

 More About Windows 8